 Areas not normally coated during fabrication, such as cuts and welds, are protected by neighboring zinc, which works as a sacrificial anode.
 During welding, a small area directly affected by heat is also left bare, but the same self-healing process occurs.

 G90 requires a coating of .90 ounces of zinc per square foot of steel, or .32 ounces per square foot on each side of the metal sheet.
 In accordance with A653/A653M-06a, pre-galvanized steel is not generally recommended for outdoor use or in industrial environments.

 After the steel cable tray has been manufactured and assem bled, the entire tray is immersed in a bath of molten zinc, resulting in a coating of all surfaces, as well as all edges, holes and welds.

 Coating thickness is determined by the length of time each part is immersed in the bath and the speed of removal.
 Hot dip galvanizing after fabrication creates a much thicker coating than the pre-galvanized process, a minimum of 3.0 ounces per square foot of steel or 1.50 ounces per square foot on each side of the sheet (according to ASTMA123,grade 65).

-The process is recommended for cable tray used in most outdoor environments and many harsh industrial environment applications.
+The process is recommended for cable trays used in most outdoor environments and many harsh industrial environment applications.

-To function properly, expansion splice plates require accurate gap settings between trays.
+In order, to function properly, expansion splice plates require accurate gap settings between trays.
 The support nearest the midpoint between expansion splice plates should be anchored.
-It should also allow the tray longitudinal movement in both directions.
+However, It should also allow the tray longitudinal movement in both directions.
 Besides, When a cable tray system is used as an equipment grounding conductor.
 As a result of this, it is important to use bonding jumpers at all expansion connections to keep the electrical circuit continuous.